patilvaibhav12/Flipcart-products-scrapping/README.md

-# RevMeUp
+# Flipcart Products Scrapping
-Code for web scrapping
+**Products data scrapping using Python and BeautifulSoup**